Python Turtle - Lesson 6¶

 1print(7 < 8 and "a" < "o")

-Run the code and check your predictions.
+Run the code and check if your prediction was correct

 Line 1:print(7 < 8 and "a" < "o")first Python will complete the comparison operations from left to right